-- 1. "Transferable security" includes a closed end fund which complies with the requirements of Box 1 or Box 2. - 2.
-The asset management activity carried on by or on behalf of the closed end fund must be subject to appropriate investor protection safeguards. - 3.
+- 1. A "transferable security" includes a closed end fund which complies with the requirements of Box 1 or Box 2. - 2.
+The asset management activity carried on by or on behalf of the closed end fund must be subject to appropriate investor protection safeguards.
+This means that where the asset management activity is carried out by a firm which carries out asset management activity, the firm must be subject to national regulation for the purposes of investor protection. - 3.
 UCITS may not make investments in closed end funds for the purpose of circumventing the investment limits provided for UCITS by the UCITS Directive. - 4.
 Closed end funds in contractual form are eligible where their corporate governance mechanisms are equivalent to those applied to companies generally.